JaredBorders/MoodBird/README.md

 Machine learning and language processing

 ## Installation
-Download newest Xcode from the app store and replace my free standard twitter API keys with your own.
+Download newest version of Xcode from the app store and replace my free standard twitter API keys with your own.

 ## Reference
 https://github.com/mattdonnelly/Swifter